Differentiable Logic Machines: Background

-Thus, NLM offers an expressive neural network architecture that simulates forward chaining and where predicate invention is performed via SLPs.
-At a high-level, the architecture is defined by setting the number of layers $L$, the breadth $B$, and the number $\nO$ of output predicates of the computation units.
-Interestingly, the network is independent of the number of objects and therefore a trained network can be applied on new instances with any number of objects.
-However, by using SLPs, NLM cannot provide an interpretable solution after training.
+NLM offers an expressive neural network architecture\paul{, whose model complexity is controlled by} setting the number $L$ of layers, breadth $B$, and number $\nO$ of output predicates of the computation units, \paul{in addition to the MLP size}.
+However, by using MLPs, NLM cannot provide an interpretable solution after training.